2024 Scholarships for Pasadena Residents

 2024 Pasadena Scholarships

 Pasadena residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Pasadena residents is $76,264.00, and 38.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Pasadena, CA more easily afford a college education.
+The median household income for Pasadena residents is $50,207.00, and 18.9% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Pasadena, TX more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 9.4% of people living in Pasadena, CA are between the ages of 10 to 19, and another 15.9% are in their twenties.
+Currently, 16.1% of people living in Pasadena, TX are between the ages of 10 to 19, and another 14.9% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Pasadena.

-How much total award money and scholarships are available for Pasadena, CA residents?
+How much total award money and scholarships are available for Pasadena, TX residents?

 Are these scholarships available for Pasadena high school students?